bugsnag/bugsnag-node/README.md

 bugsnag.notify(new Error("Something went badly wrong"), {req: req});
 ```

+The notifier will also pull out extra information about the request to help you diagnose the exception
+if you pass the request to the notify method.

 ###extraData

 Bugsnag can also send any extra data you want to be sent along with the exception report to bugsnag.
 To